 Title No. Sem.
 Grade Prerequisite Description Community Based Instruction (CBI) 9201 9202 N/A 9-12 Recommend- ed by Educational Support Staff (ESS) The purpose of the course is to provide an opportunity to explore work skills.
 The student will leave school with a job coach for on-the-job training for one class period a day.
 ESS, with parent consultation, will find a place of employment meeting the individual needs of each student.
 Internship 9231 9232 1 12 See Policy The intent of this program is allow an opportunity for senior students who may be vocational-bound to participate in an internship with community business owners who are active SC supporters.
 Student interns would be released from school to attend the internship from 12:30-2:30 pm, with the option for the employer to hire the student for pay after 2:30 pm.
 Students who complete the terms of the internship will receive 1.0-1.5 elective credits per semester; no grade will be recorded on the transcript, and this will not affect the GPA in any way.
 Students who are interested in pursuing an internship should begin the process with their counselor at least a semester before the internship would begin.
 The application process involves completing some paperwork, getting recommendations from SC teachers, and interviewing with the counselor, the internship program coordinator, and the employer.
-Kent Career/Tech Center 9221 9226 N/A 11-12 Guidance Office approval Juniors and seniors may attend for one or two years, missing three or four class periods per semester at South Christian.
+Kent Career/Tech Center 9221 9226 N/A 11-12 Counseling Office approval Juniors and seniors may attend for one or two years, missing three or four class periods per semester at South Christian.
 They will be made aware of KC/TC opportunities when the registrar and counselors meet with them in January and February to choose classes for the following year.
 Students may request a visit to KC/TC programs.
-Requests must be given to and approved by the Guidance Office.
+Requests must be given to and approved by the Counseling Office.
 Interested students must meet with their counselor to complete applications and plan their SCHS schedules.
 Online Courses 9151 9152 1 2 10-12 924 Online classes are available to students who would like to take a course that SCHS does not offer.
 Generally online courses would be a higher level course/continuation of a class we do offer, but in some cases it could be the introductory level of a subject.
 Students should talk with their counselor and/or the registrar about this request; then, the Administrator/Counselor Committee will approve requests based on the student's GPA, work habits, responsibility, and other factors.
 In special cases online classes may be used for credit recovery.
 Students must work with their counselor, who will bring the request to the Administrator/Counselor Committee for approval.
-Peer to Peer 9103 1 10-12 Application and approval of ESS staff Peer to Peer is an opportunity to support a student with a disability in a general education classroom or study hall.
-Peers will assist students in completing meaningful work, participating to the best of their ability, creating genuine friendships, and contributing to an inclusive education environment.
-Peers will receive ongoing training and support throughout the semester as well as complete weekly assignments.
+Peer to Peer 9104 1 10-12 None Peer to Peer is an elective course designed to provide students with a comprehensive understanding of various disabilities through direct instruction, meaningful relationships, and lived experiences.
+Students work together in an integrated, positive environment to promote socialization, independence, and strong friendship bonds that last throughout high school and beyond.
+Students will enhance their problemsolving, communication, and leadership skills, preparing them to be leaders and effective advocates in their school community.
+The curriculum includes reflective journaling activities, multimedia content related to disabilities and inclusion, pre/post assessments, classroom participation with peers, and a final project; some of this work will be completed outside of class.
+This course may be taken once a semester for as many semesters as a student wants to take it.